 Packers WR Jayden Reed vs. Lions CB Amik Robertson

-Robertson is one of the scrappiest players on Detroit’s roster that is filled with guys with attitude — he forced two fumbles with the Peanut Tillman punchout against the Titans last week, and he’s one of the best-tackling slot CBs in the NFL, despite his 5’9”, 180-pound frame.
+Robertson is one of the scrappiest players on a Detroit roster filled with guys with attitude — he forced two fumbles with the Peanut Tillman punchout against the Titans last week, and he’s one of the best-tackling slot CBs in the NFL, despite his 5’9”, 180-pound frame.

 But it’s hard to ignore the fact that the Lions have gotten absolutely debacled in the slot — their +8.4 schedule-adjusted FPG allowed to slot WRs is 58% higher than the next-worst team (Minnesota).
 Reed doesn’t have a huge size advantage over Robertson, but we know he’s capable of putting together absolutely massive games, despite a quiet stretch.